meherchandan/Tajawal_Backend_Test/README.md

 Verify the cookies received in the response
 Verify the headers
 Verify the subsequent request with cookies
-Comparision the response for with and without cookies request Verify service response when no result found
+Compare the response for with and without cookies request Verify service response when no result found
 Verify response for service request with invalid cookies values
 ```